oliverTuesta/spigisblog-frontend/src/content/blog/300-days-of-code.md

 I will keep solving 1600 rated problems

 ### Day 8
 Today I participated in the [Codeforces Round 993 (Div.
 4)](https://codeforces.com/contest/2044).
 I solved 6 problems in the contest and upsolved 1 afterwards.
-It had a lot of fun and I'm expecting to get to specalist with the results.
+It had a lot of fun and I'm expecting to get to specialist with the results.

+### Day 9
+In the contest from yesterday I got hacked and I didn't get to Specialist :(.
+So, today I solved the problem that someone hacked me: [G1.
+Medium Demon Problem (easy version)](https://codeforces.com/contest/2044/problem/G1)